Freely-Given-org/Biblelator/Documentation/GettingStarted.md

     last values when the program is restarted.

-    If you want to reset Biblelator to its default settings, the settings file can be renamed (e.g., to Biblelator.ini.bak) and Biblelator will now ignore those settings when starting up.
+    If you want to reset Biblelator to its default settings, the settings file can be renamed (e.g., to Biblelator.ini.bak) or deleted (if you're sure you don't want to reuse them) and Biblelator will now ignore those settings when starting up.
+(This might also be necessary if a bug causes Biblelator to freeze or malfunction.)

 2. Logging